 - Order seeds – They have many special collections including an Heirloom Seed Collection, seeds to plant a patio garden, African American Heritage Seeds and a children’s garden collection.
 Also check out their holiday gardening gifts (buy now for your favorite gardener and kill two birds with one stone) and seeds in a sack collections.

-- FACEBOOK:Like them on Facebook, add them to your page’s favorites, share these tips with your friends, share any of the posts about their situation.
+- FACEBOOK:Like LandrethSeedCo on Facebook, add them to your page’s favorites, share these tips with your friends, share any of the posts about their situation.
+Support other heirloom seed sources in the same way.

 This Treehugger post explains How We Can Help Save One of America’s Heirloom, Non-GMO Seed Houses and other bloggers are sharing why they are rallying to keep Landreth alive: